zeromq/rfc/44/README.md

 1. When sufficient time has passed, old deprecated contracts SHOULD be removed.
 1. Old names SHALL NOT be reused by new contracts.
 1. A new contract marked as "draft" MUST NOT be changed to "stable" until all the following conditions are met:
-    1. Documentation has been written and finalised.
+    1. Documentation has been written and is as comprehensive as that of comparable contracts.
     1. Self-tests exercising the functionality are passing on the principle target platform.
     1. No major changes in the implementation have happened for at least one public release.
     1. No major changes in the implementation have happened for at least 6 months.